padlocbio/padloc-db/README.md

 Additional HMMs and system models can be added directly to your copy of this database, or a separate database can be set up in the same way as this one.

-Additional HMMs can be added to the `hmm/` directory, `hmm_meta.txt` also needs to be updated to include the new HMMs.
+Additional HMMs can be added to the `hmm/` directory, `hmm_meta.txt` also needs to be updated to include metadata for the new HMMs.
 When using with [PADLOC](https://github.com/leightonpayne/padloc), these HMMs need to be concatenated into a single file in the `hmm/` directory called `padlocdb.hmm`.

-Additional system models can be added to the `sys/` directory, `sys_meta.txt` should also be updated to include the new models.
+Additional system models can be added to the `sys/` directory, `sys_meta.txt` should also be updated to include metadata for the new models.